XBLDev/EddyApp/README.md

 # EddyApp
 Educational App made with ReactNative/ReactJS + Lottie/Bodymovin Plugin.
 Currently hosted on Amazon EC2, Ubuntu instance.

+Comment 27/10/2017, 8:10:

+The front end now waits for the backend to download and return a list of the downloaded files on the server backend, before it loads the animations.
+Next possible improvements are letting the backend check whether the animationsn of a story are already downloaded, and letting the front end load the animations from backend instead of frontend like it does now.

 Comment 26/10/2017, 5:54:

 The files of a certain story can now be downloaded using a recursive function which passes https, fs, animation array,